There is a little more Vegas in Iowa as of 10 a.m. Thursday, Oct. 7, when Circa Sports went live as the 16th online sportsbook in IA.

 “We’re not a company that’s going to limit somebody on their wagers — win or lose.
 We’ve enjoyed working with both professional and first-time sports bettors.
 So I’d say that would be one of the key things.
 The other thing I think we bring to Iowa is: I think it’s important for a sports bettor to have multiple apps on their phone.”

 “I think you’re going to see, in some of these types of pools, we run a lower hold percentage model.
 And we don’t back down from allowing people to bet large wagers.”

 Other features include future bets in parlays and two-sided yes/no future betting.
 Circa said funds can be transferred using ACH, wire transfer and Sightline.

 Why the Iowa sports betting market is such a draw

-Sportsbook companies that want to operate in the state must pay an initial $45,000 licensing fee.
+Iowa casinos that want to offer a sportsbook in the state must pay an initial $45,000 licensing fee.

 Wild Rose has casinos in Clinton, Emmetsburg and Jefferson.
 So, the casino group could offer up to nine different sport betting options.
 And, if all 19 casinos maxed out their license capacity, Iowa bettors could have 57 different options in theory.

 Some casinos won’t see the need to carry extra sportsbooks.
 Others may have exclusive arrangements with their existing sportsbook partners.

 IRGC administrator Brian Ohorilko said the state “may see a slowdown” in the number of operators partner with casinos.
 Some sports betting operators may acquire competitors to consolidate a fragmented market as well: